flohei/MagicMirror/legacy/README.md

 ## Current Status

 * 2014-05-11: 8:06am — Compiling OpenCV done.
 That makes a total of 10 hours 15 minutes to compile.
-Also, today I found out that Michael has his web code up on GitHub.
-So I'm trying to merge these two ideas now.
 * 2014-05-10: Raspberry Pi Camera was dead on arrival. :-( Got to get another one.
 Started compiling OpenCV on the Pi at 9:51pm.
 * 2014-05-08: As of today I started implementing the different pieces of this work.
 The face recognition does work on my computer, `create_csv.sh` works as well.
 I also started implementing the backend.
 Yesterday I ordered the camera.
 I hope to try to compile OpenCV for the RPi over the weekend and get some first results by sunday.